govuk-one-login/static-error-pages/README.md

-# static-error-pages
+# Outage Explanation Page

-When Cloudfront is implemented it may experience situations where it cannot reach our Frontend services (eg. if they are down/unavailable for any reason).
-If this happens GOVUK one login will display a generic Cloudfront error page.
-This is the error page.
+This repository serves a static index.html page that provides an explanation for outages in the GOV.UK OneLogin journey.

+In instances where the frontend services are inaccessible or down for any reason, users may encounter a generic Cloudfront error page.
+To address this, this repository hosts a custom error page to provide users with information about the outage.